HUST-NingKang-Lab/BGC-Prophet/README.md

 ```

-use `bgc_prophet pipline --help` command for more explanation of parameters.
+use `bgc_prophet pipeline --help` command for more explanation of parameters.

 ### Download models